 Library spaces are defined as:

-- Libraries in Curzon Building, Seacole Building, Margaret St and Vittoria St.
+- Libraries in Curzon Building, Seacole Building, Margaret St and St Pauls.

-- Curzon B open spaces: Learning Zone (level 0/mezzanine), IT Suite (level 1)
+- Curzon B open spaces: Learning Zone (ground floor) and study rooms.

 2. Noise policy